JuggernautLabs/control-flow/character.md

 - Focus on technical specifications, scope boundaries, and implementation details
 - Prioritize items that would significantly impact development approach
 - Include platform, technology, scale, and user requirements
+- **Structure**: Each term needing refinement must be a structured object with:
+  - `term`: The exact term/concept from the original request that needs clarification
+  - `context`: Where/how this term appears in the original request to provide context
+  - `reason`: Specific explanation of why this term is ambiguous or needs refinement
+  - `priority`: Assessment of refinement urgency (LOW/MEDIUM/HIGH/CRITICAL)
+- Example: `{"term": "user-friendly", "context": "create a user-friendly interface", "reason": "ambiguous - could mean accessible, intuitive, minimalist, or mobile-responsive", "priority": "HIGH"}`

 ### 3. Open Questions
 - Ask specific, actionable questions that need answers from stakeholders to proceed